SeVeR04eK/Task-Manager/README.md

 # Lightweight CLI Task Manager
+> Educational project (early Python learning stage).
+> Project is completed and not maintained.

 A simple command-line task manager written in Python.
 Tasks are stored as text files inside the `tasks/` directory.

 ## Features